benc61116/NLP/plan.md

 You are implementing full fine-tuning experiments for Llama-2-1.3B on MRPC, SQuAD v2, SST-2, and RTE.
 This serves as the primary comparison point for LoRA experiments.

 CONTEXT:
-- Running in parallel with other training (baselines and SST-2 on VM3, LoRA on same VMs for different tasks)
+- Running in parallel with other training (balanced load: VM1 SQuAD+MRPC, VM2 SQuAD+SST-2, VM3 RTE+baselines)
 - Model: meta-llama/Llama-2-1.3b-hf
-- Hardware: VM1 for MRPC + RTE, VM2 for SQuAD v2, VM3 for SST-2 (task-based splitting)
+- Hardware: Load-balanced task splitting for optimal parallel execution
 - Objective: Establish full fine-tuning performance and representation changes across all four tasks

 EXPERIMENTAL DESIGN: